-Research is starting to indicate that loneliness may be the next big public health issue on par with obesity and substance abuse.
+Research shows that loneliness may be the next big public health issue on par with obesity and substance abuse.

 What can you do to improve your life?

-Here are five habits that can improve your life – like they profoundly changed the lives of our clients.
+Here are five habits that can improve your life just like they profoundly changed the lives of others.

 Improve your life with these 5 Habits that can